rhardt-pivotal/mysql-broker-release/README.md

 HOW TO RUN THIS
 ---

-- Ensure you ruby and bundler on your local `gem install bundler`
+- Ensure you have ruby and bundler installed on your machine `gem install bundler`
 - Everything is in `./build.sh`